-That is why we are free.
-Free to create the future.
-And we should be proud of that.
-We shouldn’t act superior.
-But we should not lower our eyes as well.
-Yes.
-We have paid and continue to pay a high price for freedom.
+Yes, we have paid and continue to pay a very high price for freedom.
 And we will never forget all those who gave their lives for Ukraine.
-And we will never forgive all those who took their lives and wanted to deprive us of our freedom.
-But the main thing is that they didn’t succeed and will never succeed.
+And we will never forgive everyone who took away their lives and wanted to take away our freedom.
+But the main thing is that no one succeeded and no one will ever succeed.

-All.
+Everyone.
 Different.
-But Ukrainians.
+But Ukrainian men and women.
 Defenders.
-Everyone who knows: you have to be worthy, not give up.
+Everyone who knows: we must be worthy, we must not give up.
 Because Ukrainians are not used to giving up.
 Because they have dignity.
 And therefore - freedom!

 Glory to Ukraine!